 Kneel down on all fours, with your hands under your shoulders and your knees under your hips.Extend one leg out to the side, then lift and lower 20 times.
 Repeat with the opposite leg.

 The challenge: As you move your leg, use your glutes to keep your spine and pelvis stable.

 Kneeling Back Leg Lifts

-The Challenge: Use your abdominal muscles to stabilize your spine, helping direct the work into your glutes and protecting your lower back.
+The challenge: Use your abdominal muscles to stabilize your spine, which helps direct the work into your glutes while protecting your lower back.

-Lie on your back with your knees bent and the balls of your feet on the ground, hip-distance apart.
-Balance on your toes and lift your heels, like you’re wearing stilettos.
-Lift your pelvis to shoulder height, extend one leg, then take turns extending one leg at a time, while remaining on your tiptoes.
-Repeat 20 times on each side.
+Lie on your back with your knees bent and the balls of your feet on the floor, hip-distance apart.
+Balance on your toes and lift your heels like you’re wearing stilettos.
+Lift your pelvis, extend one leg, bring it back and then extend the other leg.
+Continue alternating legs while remaining on your tiptoes.
+Do 20 reps on each side.

-The Challenge: Keep your abs engaged to help keep your back from arching or ribs splaying open.
-This will help direct the work into your glutes and protect your low back.
+The challenge: Engage your abs to help keep your back from arching or ribs splaying open.
+This will help direct the work into your glutes and protect your lower back.
 (It’s allll about the glutes, people.)